oleeskild/obsidian-digital-garden/README.md

 ## Local development

-NOTE: this plugin contains a testing vault at `src/dg-testVault`, which is recommended for local development.
+NOTE: this plugin contains a testing vault at `content`, which is recommended for local development.

 1. Clone this repository
 2. (for best compatability, use node version manager and run `nvm install && nvm use`)
 3. Install dependencies with `npm install`
 4. Run with `npm run dev`
-5. Open the vault from `src/dg-testVault` into obsidian
+5. Open the vault from `content` into obsidian

 6. (if you want to develop this plugin with another vault, move it into .obsidian/plugins of that vault)